 - Heavy framework; production instances need more memory

-Hiring pool: Large in enterprise, concentrated in financial services and governments.
+Hiring pool: Large in enterprise, concentrated in financial services and government.
 500K+ Spring Boot developers.

-Performance: Excellent.
+Performance: Strong.
 50K–200K requests/second per instance.
-JVM optimization at scale is unmatched.
+JVM optimization at scale is hard to beat.

 Cost: High development.
 Low operational (JVM is rock-solid at scale).